 Conclusion

-In this blog, you have learned how to connect the Magneto to BigQuery manually.
-You also came across the various limitations of connecting Magneto to BigQuery manually.
+In this Magento to Bigquery migration guide, you have learned how to connect the Magento to BigQuery manually.
+You also came across the various limitations of connecting Magento to BigQuery manually.
 So, if you are looking for a fully-automated data pipeline, then try Hevo.

 Visit our Website to Explore Hevo

-Hevo is a No-code Data Pipeline and has awesome 100+ pre-built integrations that you can choose from.
+Hevo is a No-code Data Pipeline and has awesome 150+ pre-built integrations that you can choose from.
 Hevo can help you integrate your data from numerous sources and load them into a destination to analyze real-time data with a BI tool such as Tableau.
 It will make your life easier and data migration hassle-free.
 It is user-friendly, reliable, and secure.
-Watch this short overview video to get a sense of how Hevo works:

-Check out the pricing details here.
+Check out the Hevo Pricing details here.
 Want to take Hevo for a spin?
 Sign Up for a 14-day free trial and see the difference!
 Experience the power of Hevo first hand.

 What is your preferred approach to transfer data from Magento to BigQuery?
 Let us know in the comments below.